macintux/riak-application-guide/conflicts.md

 ### Locks and constraints

-As we'll see in [Transactions], even without strong consistency it is possible to define ACID-like transactions in Riak at the application level.
+As we'll see in [Modeling transactions], even without strong consistency it is possible to define ACID-like transactions in Riak at the application level.